EconomyLens.com

 – **What happens next?**

 The deal needs to be approved by EU member states, whose ambassadors will meet first thing Monday morning for a debrief from the European Commission.
-Technical talks are still to come since the agreement needs to be fully fleshed out.
+There are also still technical talks to come, as the agreement needs to be fully fleshed out.
 Von der Leyen described the deal as a “framework” agreement.
 “Details have to be sorted out, and that will happen over the next weeks,” she said.
-In particular, she mentioned that there has yet to be a final decision on alcohol, which is critical since France and The Netherlands have been pushing for carve-outs for wine and beer respectively.
-“This is something which has to be sorted out in the next days,” von der Leyen concluded.

 © 2024 AFP